Felix-Petersen/difflogic/README.md

 `difflogic` provides two implementations (both of which work with PyTorch):

 * **`python`** the Python implementation is a substantially slower implementation that is easy to understand as it is implemented directly in Python with PyTorch and does not require any C++ / CUDA extensions.
 It is compatible with `device='cpu'` and `device='cuda'`.
-* **`cuda`** is a well-optimized implementation that runs natively on CUDA via custom extensions.
+* **`cuda`** _not supported in this fork:_ is a well-optimized implementation that runs natively on CUDA via custom extensions.
 This implementation is around 50 to 100 times faster than the python implementation (for large models).
 It only supports `device='cuda'`.

 To aggregate output neurons into a lower dimensional output space, we can use `GroupSum`, which aggregates a number of output neurons into a `k` dimensional output, e.g., `k=10` for a 10-dimensional classification setting.